CLICK HERE 1

 • Motocross Race Dirt Bike

 Dirt bikes come in all different shapes and sizes.
-For example, a common motor CC size is 250!
+For example, a common Yamaha motor CC size is 250!
 Now, not all 250 dirt bikes are created equal.

 An air-cooled 250 cc four-stroke dirt bike has more beginner-friendly power (see above picture).